Chef Vo Thanh Vuong - Photo: Michelin Guide

 And after 10 years here, Vo Thanh Vuong calls Ho Chi Minh City his home.
 He invites us to "go for a spin" around his favorite places that make this city special.

-Pho Minh Restaurant 80 years old
+80-year-old Pho Minh Restaurant

 Vo Thanh Vuong said if he has time in the morning, he will go to Pho Minh, an 80-year-old pho restaurant hidden in a small alley.
-The broth is light but rich, and you can see the care in it.
+The broth is light but rich, you can see the care in it.

 80-year-old Minh Pho restaurant - Photo: Michelin Guide